“Black women are the fastest group of growing entrepreneurs.”

 As a Communications major in undergrad, I dreamt of working in media in some type of capacity.
 A few years after graduation, after freelancing for a few digital media sites here and there, I decided to launch my own digital media platform, The Mogul Millennial.
 If you’re unfamiliar, The Mogul Millennial is a business and career website, dedicated to Millennials of color.
 On Mogul Millennial, we provide valuable career content, and highlight some of the most promising entrepreneurs of color, with hopes to inspire and educate other Millennials of color.

-I also learned that launching your own business will bring on its own set of responsibilities and stress.
+During the process I also learned that launching your own business will bring on its own set of responsibilities and stress.
 At your 9-5, if you slack at your job, there will always be someone to pick up your slack and keep the train moving.
 As an entrepreneur, if you slack or don’t put in the work, your company won’t grow.
 Since launching Mogul Millennial, I’ve learned so much that has helped me sustain and grow my biz.

 Here are the top items that has helped me drive my digital media company and that has helped me as an entrepreneur.